By improving your WordPress SEO you can quickly increase your website traffic and revenue.

-There are many other such URL parameters which are used by WordPress (usually because of new WordPress plugins and/or theme settings), and you should use the Webmaster tool’s URL parameter settings to make sure your blog never gets victimized because of this WordPress SEO issue.
+There are many other such URL parameters that are used by WordPress (usually because of new WordPress plugins and/or theme settings), and you should use the Webmaster tool’s URL parameter settings to make sure your blog never gets victimized because of this WordPress SEO issue.

-SEO Title and Meta Description
+14. Search intent optimization with SEO Title and Meta Description.

-Image Alt tax and Image Sitemap
+15. Image Alt text and Image Sitemap